morris-y/Ivermectin-thesis/README.md

 ### Presented in Tokyo and Singapore

-This thesis went to 2 international conferences.
+Part of the results of this study went to 2 international conferences.

 1. Yang, M. S. (2023).
 How Conspiracy Theories and Misinformation Overlapped in the Debate of Covid-19 Alternative Drug: A Case Study of “Ivermectin” on Facebook.
 2023 UTOKYO-SNU-NCCU International Symposium, Tokyo, Japan, October 27, 2023.